psicofil/Macros_FreeCAD/README.md

 This macro creates a curve described by parametric equations x(t), y(t) and z(t).
 With the possibility to choose between b-spline and polyline for the type of line between points.
 ![ScreenShot](PreviewPictures/ParametricCurve.png)

+# AnimatedConstrain Macro
+This Macro animate a angle constraint and review the resulting effects.
+This function helps you see how varying a dimension affects the geometry.

 Sorry for my bad English